ouspg/CompSec/Lab5_ChipWhisperer/README.md

 scope.adc.samples = 24000
 ```

-8. On *Generic settings*, change plaintext to be fixed at value `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 00` and press capture button to confirm that it works as expected
+8. On *Generic settings*, change plaintext to be fixed at value `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 00` and press capture one button to confirm that it works as expected

-You should see... (image here?)
+You should see plot with 16 repeating distinguishable somewhat-similar "blocks".
+You might already guess that those 16 blocks are corresponding 16 bits of private key.

-You can try also next to achieve better understanding: change plaintext to be fixed at value `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 10`, use trace percistence button and hit capture one button again.
-You should see...
+You can try also next to achieve better understanding about what is happening: Change plaintext to be fixed at value `00 00 00 00 00 00 00 00 00 00 00 00 00 00 80 10`, press trace percistence button and press capture one button again.
+You should see slightly differing power trace being plotted over original trace.
+This is because key bit changes -> running time of single loop execution changes.

 9. On *Generic settings*, change *Number of traces* and *Traces per set* to 2